 Optional exam: From time-to-time, students miss scheduled exams or score much lower on an exam than they anticipate.
 In the past when students missed an exam or scored very poorly on an exam, I did not allow any make-up exams or extra credit points.
 I am now trying something different.
 Specifically, all students will be given the opportunity to take an "optional exam" near the end of the course.
 The optional exam can be used to replace one prior exam.
 Thus, the optional exam will be worth the same points as our main exams (60 points) and should be take if you missed and exam or scored lower than you anticipated on one of our 4 main exams.
 The optional exam cannot be taken to earn additional/ extra credit points-rather, it is just an opportunity to replace one existing poor or missing exam grade.
 The optional exam will cover chapters not previously covered in the class (noted on the schedule below).
 Also, there is no possible way to lose points by taking the optional exam.
 If you score lower than on a different exam, the optional exam grade will be the grade that is dropped.
 I strongly encourage all students to study hard for and take each of our four main exams-thus making it so the optional exam is unnecessary.
 That is, I do not recommend skipping exams and relying in the optional exam.
 But, if unexpected event occurs, the optional exam is there to help (e.g., if you have an unexpected emergency).
 You should consider the optional exam your safety-net.
-Because of the optional exam, I rarely give make-up exams.
-Thus, students should take the optional exam if they miss an exam.
-Finally, like the main four exams, the Optional Exam will be taken in the Department of Psychology computer labs following the schedule given above.
+Because of the optional exam, I rarely give makeup exams.
+Finally, like the main four exams, the Optional Exam will be taken in the Department of Psychology computer labs.

 Make-up exam policy: Missed exams will result in the grade of "0"--and as noted above this "0" can be replaced by taking the Optional Exam.
 Under unusual circumstances, make-up exams may be give.
-You need to contact me in advance to request a make-up and documentation of the reason for the make-up must be provided before the exam can be taken.
+Please contact me in advance to request a make-up and please provide documentation for the make-up.
 Make-up exams must be taken within two weeks of the original exam.
 There are no make-ups for the Optional Exam and make-up exams will not be given during finals week.